gemesa/phantom-pass/docs/src/prerequisites.md

 ### LLVM

 There is already a version of LLVM preinstalled but it does not contain LLVM development tools (such as `opt`).
-For this reason, we install LLVM via `brew` but only add the missing tools to the path to avoid conflicts.
+For this reason, we only add the missing tools to the path to avoid conflicts.
+(Alternatively, `<llvm-path>/bin` can be added to the path, but this will shadow the preinstalled LLVM tools.)

+#### `brew`

 ```
 $ brew install llvm